GM Advisory Group Inc. Buys 1,365 Shares of Costco Wholesale Co. (NASDAQ:COST)

 GM Advisory Group Inc. raised its stake in shares of Costco Wholesale Co.
-(NASDAQ:COST – Free Report) by 93.3% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 2,828 shares of the retailer’s stock after purchasing an additional 1,365 shares during the quarter.
-GM Advisory Group Inc.’s holdings in Costco Wholesale were worth $1,523,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+(NASDAQ:COST – Free Report) by 93.3% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 2,828 shares of the retailer’s stock after buying an additional 1,365 shares during the period.
+GM Advisory Group Inc.’s holdings in Costco Wholesale were worth $1,523,000 at the end of the most recent quarter.

-Several other hedge funds have also bought and sold shares of COST.
-Moneta Group Investment Advisors LLC lifted its position in Costco Wholesale by 118,320.2% during the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 7,396,524 shares of the retailer’s stock valued at $3,376,513,000 after purchasing an additional 7,390,278 shares during the last quarter.
-Norges Bank bought a new stake in shares of Costco Wholesale in the 4th quarter worth approximately $2,328,844,000.
-Bank Julius Baer & Co.
-Ltd Zurich lifted its holdings in shares of Costco Wholesale by 218,503.2% in the 2nd quarter.
-Bank Julius Baer & Co.
-Ltd Zurich now owns 3,563,232 shares of the retailer’s stock worth $1,918,373,000 after acquiring an additional 3,561,602 shares during the last quarter.
-Osaic Holdings Inc. lifted its holdings in shares of Costco Wholesale by 846.8% in the 2nd quarter.
-Osaic Holdings Inc. now owns 2,535,938 shares of the retailer’s stock worth $143,580,000 after acquiring an additional 2,268,107 shares during the last quarter.
-Finally, Morgan Stanley lifted its holdings in shares of Costco Wholesale by 18.0% in the 4th quarter.
-Morgan Stanley now owns 8,634,627 shares of the retailer’s stock worth $3,941,708,000 after acquiring an additional 1,315,174 shares during the last quarter.
+Other institutional investors also recently bought and sold shares of the company.
+Arbor Capital Management Inc. ADV grew its position in shares of Costco Wholesale by 0.8% in the second quarter.
+Arbor Capital Management Inc. ADV now owns 3,210 shares of the retailer’s stock valued at $1,730,000 after purchasing an additional 27 shares during the last quarter.
+Envestnet Asset Management Inc. grew its position in shares of Costco Wholesale by 1.2% in the second quarter.
+Envestnet Asset Management Inc. now owns 530,031 shares of the retailer’s stock valued at $285,358,000 after purchasing an additional 6,049 shares during the last quarter.
+Annex Advisory Services LLC grew its position in shares of Costco Wholesale by 3.9% in the second quarter.
+Annex Advisory Services LLC now owns 25,345 shares of the retailer’s stock valued at $13,645,000 after purchasing an additional 958 shares during the last quarter.
+Cascade Investment Group Inc. grew its position in shares of Costco Wholesale by 4.3% in the second quarter.
+Cascade Investment Group Inc. now owns 1,604 shares of the retailer’s stock valued at $864,000 after purchasing an additional 66 shares during the last quarter.
+Finally, Busey Wealth Management grew its position in shares of Costco Wholesale by 10.1% in the second quarter.
+Busey Wealth Management now owns 12,474 shares of the retailer’s stock valued at $6,716,000 after purchasing an additional 1,140 shares during the last quarter.
 66.31% of the stock is currently owned by institutional investors.

-A number of equities research analysts have recently weighed in on the stock.
-Roth Mkm boosted their price objective on shares of Costco Wholesale from $482.00 to $502.00 and gave the stock a “neutral” rating in a report on Wednesday, September 27th.
-Deutsche Bank Aktiengesellschaft boosted their price objective on shares of Costco Wholesale from $651.00 to $652.00 and gave the stock a “buy” rating in a report on Wednesday, September 27th.
-StockNews.com downgraded shares of Costco Wholesale from a “buy” rating to a “hold” rating in a research note on Friday, December 1st.
-Truist Financial reaffirmed a “buy” rating and issued a $619.00 target price on shares of Costco Wholesale in a research note on Thursday, November 30th.
-Finally, Wells Fargo & Company lifted their target price on shares of Costco Wholesale from $510.00 to $525.00 in a research note on Thursday, October 5th.
-Seven research analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the stock.
-According to MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and a consensus price target of $588.11.
+Several equities research analysts have recently issued reports on COST shares.
+BMO Capital Markets raised their price target on Costco Wholesale from $600.00 to $612.00 and gave the company an “outperform” rating in a research report on Wednesday, September 27th.
+Truist Financial reissued a “buy” rating and set a $619.00 target price on shares of Costco Wholesale in a research report on Thursday, November 30th.
+Roth Mkm boosted their price target on Costco Wholesale from $482.00 to $502.00 and gave the company a “neutral” rating in a research note on Wednesday, September 27th.
+StockNews.com lowered Costco Wholesale from a “buy” rating to a “hold” rating in a research note on Friday, December 1st.
+Finally, Telsey Advisory Group restated an “outperform” rating and set a $625.00 price target (up from $600.00) on shares of Costco Wholesale in a research note on Monday, November 27th.
+Seven investment analysts have rated the stock with a hold rating and nineteen have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, Costco Wholesale presently has a consensus rating of “Moderate Buy” and an average price target of $588.11.

-Costco Wholesale (NASDAQ:COST – Get Free Report) last posted its earnings results on Tuesday, September 26th.
-The retailer reported $4.86 earnings per share (EPS) for the quarter, beating the consensus estimate of $4.79 by $0.07.
-The business had revenue of $78.94 billion for the quarter, compared to analysts’ expectations of $77.72 billion.
+Costco Wholesale (NASDAQ:COST – Get Free Report) last released its quarterly earnings data on Tuesday, September 26th.
+The retailer reported $4.86 EPS for the quarter, beating analysts’ consensus estimates of $4.79 by $0.07.
+The business had revenue of $78.94 billion during the quarter, compared to analysts’ expectations of $77.72 billion.
 Costco Wholesale had a net margin of 2.60% and a return on equity of 28.10%.
-The business’s revenue for the quarter was up 9.5% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned $4.20 EPS.
-Sell-side analysts anticipate that Costco Wholesale Co. will post 15.7 EPS for the current fiscal year.
+The firm’s quarterly revenue was up 9.5% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $4.20 EPS.
+On average, research analysts expect that Costco Wholesale Co. will post 15.7 EPS for the current year.

 Costco Wholesale Dividend Announcement

-The business also recently announced a quarterly dividend, which was paid on Friday, November 17th.
-Shareholders of record on Friday, November 3rd were paid a dividend of $1.02 per share.
-This represents a $4.08 annualized dividend and a yield of 0.67%.
+The company also recently announced a quarterly dividend, which was paid on Friday, November 17th.
+Shareholders of record on Friday, November 3rd were issued a dividend of $1.02 per share.
+This represents a $4.08 dividend on an annualized basis and a yield of 0.67%.
 The ex-dividend date was Thursday, November 2nd.
-Costco Wholesale’s dividend payout ratio is currently 28.81%.
+Costco Wholesale’s dividend payout ratio (DPR) is presently 28.81%.

 Costco Wholesale Company Profile